-If any member of the session is questioned during the course of a police or child protection agency investigation of a criminal complaint, he or she may assist the authorities by answering the questions asked.
-However, if the person being questioned fears that such assistance will violate pastoral confidentiality, or in some other way harm the integrity of the Church court, he or she may seek the advice of a lawyer before proceeding.
+If any member of the session is questioned during the course of a police or child protection agency investigation of a criminal complaint, they may assist the authorities by answering the questions asked.
+However, if the person being questioned fears that such assistance will violate pastoral confidentiality, or in some other way harm the integrity of the Church court, they may seek the advice of a lawyer before proceeding.